 Culture

-* Work within SAC's established safety maturity framework to improve SAC's position on the safety maturity curve.
+* Lead & work within SAC's established policy framework to support SAC's position on the safety maturity curve.

 * Lead and demonstrate SAC's values in all areas of work activity, promoting a positive workplace culture.